luoxinnan/DishDashApp/README.md

 ## Project Origin

-This project was developed as a personal project during a coding bootcamp at &lt;/SALT&gt;, built entirely from scratch without external assistance, and completed within just 3 days.
+This full-stack project was developed as a personal project during a coding bootcamp at &lt;/SALT&gt;, built entirely from scratch without external assistance, and completed within just 3 days.

 ## Video Demo